-According to Statista, in 2017 the North American sports market had a value of over 90 billion dollars.
-This figure has risen dramatically and is expected to far surpass 100 billion in just 2 years.
+The North American sports market has a value surpassing 100 billion dollars in sports event marketing alone.
 If you’re thinking of utilizing sports marketing to grow your business, our sports marketing guide below will help you identify the challenges, trends, and strategies within the sports marketing space.

 What is Sports Marketing?

-Super bowl ads, ads in the stadium and endorsements by athletes are some of the most common examples of marketing that we see on a daily basis when watching sporting events.
+Super bowl ads, ads in the stadium, and endorsements by athletes are some of the most common examples of marketing that we see daily when watching sporting events.
 Marketing through sports also helps create a brand image for a healthy, successful lifestyle that many people want to live.
-This type of image adds credibility to your brand and makes you more appealing in the eye of the consumer.
+This type of image adds credibility to your brand and makes you more appealing in the consumer’s eye.

-- Incentivizing people to actually attend sports events in person
+- Incentivizing people to attend sports events in person is difficult.

-These sports and entertainment marketing tactics and strategies are designed to take advantage of many of the new trends which have become very popular as a result of social media.
-These trends include:
+These sports and entertainment marketing tactics and strategies are designed to take advantage of many of the new trends that have become very popular due to social media.
+These trends include the following:

-- There in an increasing drive for gamification
+- There is an increasing drive for gamification.

-- Sports fans are demanding a more engaging and immersive experiences
+- Sports fans are demanding more engaging and immersive experiences.

 Sports Marketing Strategies and Services